softwarefactory-project/sf-operator/doc/deployment/getting_started.md

 We recommend using a dedicated namespace to deploy your Software Factory.
 Furthermore, only one instance of a Software Factory must be deployed per namespace due to name and label collisions.

+!!! note
-> Currently, the namespace must allow `privileged` containers to run.
+    Currently, the namespace must allow `privileged` containers to run.
 Indeed the `zuul-executor` container requires extra privileges because of [bubblewrap](https://github.com/containers/bubblewrap).

 In this example we will create a dedicated namespace called **sf**.
 Then the next three commands below configure privileged access on this namespace; modify the commands as needed if using a different namespace.

+!!! note
-> Note that these commands might need to be run by a user with enough privileges to create and modify namespaces and policies.
+    Note that these commands might need to be run by a user with enough privileges to create and modify namespaces and policies.

 ```sh
 kubectl create namespace sf